Lightweight Implicit Neural Network for Binaural Audio Synthesis: Results and Discussion

 \subsection{Quantitative and Perceptual Evaluation}

 The quantitative and perceptual results are presented in Table~\ref{tab:main_results} and Fig.~\ref{fig:placeholder}, respectively.
 First, we analyze the quantitative results from Table~\ref{tab:main_results}.
-The data shows that while LINN does not secure the top performance in any individual objective metric, it maintains a competitive performance profile against baseline models.
+The data shows that while Lite-INN does not secure the top performance in any individual objective metric, it maintains a competitive performance profile against baseline models.
 Notably, its objective scores are achieved with unparalleled efficiency.
-With only 0.15 M parameters and 2.67 GMACs, LINN outperforms the most lightweight model.
-Compared to NFS, the most compact baseline, LINN achieves superior results on three of the four metrics with 72.7\% fewer parameters.
+With only 0.15 M parameters and 2.67 GMACs, Lite-INN outperforms the most lightweight model.
+Compared to NFS, the most compact baseline, Lite-INN achieves superior results on three of the four metrics with 72.7\% fewer parameters.
 This result supports the primary goal of our work: achieving a balance between objective performance and computational feasibility, making it highly suitable for edge-device applications.
 The model achieves a superior real-time factor (RTF)\footnote{The RTF is measured with Intel(R) Xeon(R) Gold 6146 CPU.} of 0.121, which directly demonstrates its real-time processing capability and fully demonstrates its applicability.

 Next, we turn to the perceptual evaluation, visualized in Fig.~\ref{fig:placeholder}.
 For these tests, 21 participants rated the audio on a 1-to-5 scale for MOS-Q, MOS-S, and MOS-Sim.
-The results indicate that WaveNet, a classic autoregressive model, achieved the highest mean scores, with our LINN model ranking second across all three categories.
+The results indicate that WaveNet, a classic autoregressive model, achieved the highest mean scores, with our Lite-INN model ranking second across all three categories.
 In addition, the critical finding comes from the statistical analysis.
-A Wilcoxon Signed-Rank Test reveals no statistically significant difference ($p > 0.05$) between the perceptual scores of LINN and WaveNet.
-In contrast, LINN shows a statistically significant improvement over other contemporary baselines such as DPATFNet and NFS ($p < 0.05$).
+A Wilcoxon Signed-Rank Test reveals no statistically significant difference ($p > 0.05$) between the perceptual scores of Lite-INN and WaveNet.
+In contrast, Lite-INN shows a statistically significant improvement over other contemporary baselines such as DPATFNet and NFS ($p < 0.05$).

-This work's central conclusion is that LINN successfully resolves the trade-off between quality and efficiency.
+This work's central conclusion is that Lite-INN successfully resolves the trade-off between quality and efficiency.
 It delivers perceptual quality statistically on par with WaveNet, the top-performing model, while reducing parameters by 96.8\% and MACs by 88.0\%.
-The discrepancy between LINN's objective scores and its top-tier subjective performance suggests our method excels at minimizing perceptually relevant artifacts not fully captured by traditional $\ell_2$-based metrics.
+The discrepancy between Lite-INN's objective scores and its top-tier subjective performance suggests our method excels at minimizing perceptually relevant artifacts not fully captured by traditional $\ell_2$-based metrics.